 If you think your dog has eaten blue cheese and is suffering from any of these clinical signs then you should seek emergency veterinary advice.

 Bouillon stock cubes are very popular in today’s society.
-Therefore, you might be tempted to add it to your dog’s regular food in order to enhance its flavor.
-However, bouillon contains relatively high amounts of sodium and the ingestion of bouillion may lead to low-level hypernatremia.
+Therefore, you might be tempted to add it to your dog’s regular food to enhance its flavor.
+However, bouillon contains relatively high amounts of sodium, and the ingestion of bouillion may lead to low-level hypernatremia.

 Low-level hypernatremia can be observed as gastrointestinal upset and severe watery diarrhea.
-This will result in a significant loss of free water and a higher concentration of sodium in the blood.
+This will result in a significant loss of free water and a higher sodium concentration in the blood.
 Too much sodium in the bloodstream can also occur from drinking seawater or soy sauce.

 5. Caffeine, Coffee, Tea & Other

-Coffee beans contain high levels of caffeine so eating coffee beans may immediately trigger symptoms of caffeine toxicity in dogs.
+Coffee beans contain high caffeine levels, so eating coffee beans may immediately trigger symptoms of caffeine toxicity in dogs.
 This is because dogs are far more sensitive to the effects of caffeine than humans.
-Although a few laps of tea or coffee may not cause them immediate problems, larger amounts of caffeine will.
+Although a few teas or coffee laps may not cause them immediate problems, larger amounts of caffeine will.

 6. Cobs of corn

 Corn: Corn is one of the most common ingredients in dog foods.
 Fresh corn on the cob, however, is hard to digest.
 This means that excessive amounts could cause an internal blockage and so should be given in moderation.